 Participatory Budgeting – Small Project Grants

 Alongside the support offer, we will also establish participatory budgeting panels, inviting communities to collate and/or create ideas for small scale projects that will make a difference to their community, and address poverty and inequality in some way.
 Four panels will be established and invited to engage their communities in voting for one project each to be taken forward and implemented.
 This work will also be guided by the knowledge and experience of the Citizens' Panel.

 Support for Young People

-We will deliver a bespoke service to directly and intensively engage with 80 ethnic minority young people in Edinburgh.
+We will deliver a bespoke service to directly and intensively engage with 80 ethnically diverse young people in Edinburgh.
 The service will focus on those facing long-term unemployment, those who have struggled to develop skills (including life skills), and those who have faced challenges as a direct result of social, economic and systematic disadvantage.
 Working in tandem with our family support provision, specific support will enable young people to access services and to make links with employability providers where appropriate.
 The voices of the young people will be placed at the heart of the service design, delivery, development and improvement.

 All elements of the Whole Family Equality Project will be evaluated and evidence-based learning will be shared along with a change management toolkit, to help ensure that the project’s successes can be replicated and expanded more widely.
-The Whole Family Equality Project is led by Capital City Partnership and is funded by the Robertson Trust, Scottish Government and City of Edinburgh Council.
+The Whole Family Equality Project is led by Capital City Partnership and is funded by The Robertson Trust, Scottish Government and The City of Edinburgh Council.